About Norbert Elias

 A selection of his poems, entitled Los der Menschen, were also published on the occasion of his ninetieth birthday in 1987.
 The last book to be published in Elias’s lifetime was Studien über den Deutschen, issued in English under the title The Germans: Power Struggles and the Development of Habitus in the Nineteenth and Twentieth Centuries; this is especially important because it develops an often-overlooked theme in The Civilizing Process, the fragility of civilising process and the ever-present counterpoint of decivilising proc

 Elias died, still working, in Amsterdam on 1 August 1990.
-Five further books have been published posthumously: The Symbol Theory, concerned with the very long-term processes of human development which preoccupied Elias especially in his last years; Reflections on a Life – containing an autobiographical essay and interview; Mozart: Sociology of a Genius, and, recently, The Genesis of the Naval Profession.
+Further books have been published posthumously: The Symbol Theory, concerned with the very long-term processes of human development which preoccupied Elias especially in his last years; Reflections on a Life – containing an autobiographical essay and interview; Mozart: Sociology of a Genius; The Genesis of the Naval Profession and, recently, Excitement Processes.
 (See published works for a full bibliography of Elias’s works)